 Routes into Languages

 The Routes into Languages Programme was originally a HEFCE and DCSF (now DfE) funded initiative to increase and widen participation in language study in higher education.
 It also aims to support the national role of HE languages as a motor of economic and civic regeneration.
 The Programme was originally developed by UCML, LLAS and CILT.
 Routes is led nationally by the University of Southampton/LLAS.
 In 2013 the University of Southampton successfully bid to the HEFCE call for continuation funding and secured a further 3 years (2013-2016).
 The second programme (Routes 2.0) built on the original programme, with additional emphasis on promoting outward mobility for students who do not specialise in language studies in HE.
 Routes works through consortia of HEIs in each of the English regions, working cooperatively with schools.
 UCML has always been represented on the national advisory board.
 For Routes 2.0, the Chair of the advisory board was the Chair of UCML, Jocelyn Wyburd and UCML was also represented on the board by the Hon.
 Secretary of UCML, Lesley Twomey.
 The second round of funding ended in 2016, and since then Routes has operated under the custodianship of Universities UK International (UUKi), continuing its programme of regional events and the Student Language Ambassador scheme.
-The Routes brand will soon be transferred to UCML, who will provide a governance structure and organisational support for the network’s ongoing development.
+In 2020, the Routes brand was transferred to UCML, who provide a governance structure and organisational support for the network’s ongoing development.

 A separately funded Routes Cymru project was set up in Wales and has liaised closely with the English programme.
 The project is now funded by 5 Welsh Universities, the British Council in Wales, the 4 Welsh education consortia.
 Routes Cymru is actively supporting the Welsh Government’s programme for curriculum reform, due for introduction in 2022.